phusion/traveling-ruby/README.md

 ![](https://openclipart.org/image/300px/svg_to_png/181225/Travel_backpacks.png)

 Traveling Ruby is a project which supplies self-contained, "portable" Ruby binaries: Ruby binaries that can run on any Linux distribution and any OS X machine.
-Ruby appp developers can bundle these binaries with their Ruby app so that they can distribute a single package to end users, without needing end users to first install Ruby or gems.
+This allows Ruby app developers to bundle these binaries with their Ruby app, so that they can distribute a single package to end users, without needing end users to first install Ruby or gems.

 ## Motivation